alexflint/process-isolation/README.md

 ### Using process isolation

-`process_isolation` tries to be as transparent as possible.
+`process_isolation` tries to be invisible whenever possible.
 In many cases it is possible to simply replace

     import X